Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 Karen doesn’t need as high affections as the others.
 Only 120 (which is somewhere in the green range).
 Karen will arrive at your farm on your birthday and give you a gift.
 In Karen’s case, it is a Bracelet.
 You cannot be married for this to happen and if you are below 120, you will get something else.
 If you are married, instead your current wife will bake you something.

 **Note:** You can only get one gift on your birthday.
 If all the girls are over 160 affection, then the girl that shows up will be the one with the highest affection.
-Also, in Karen’s case, if she leaves because you did not save the vineyard, you cannot get their either.
+Also, in Karen’s case, if she leaves because you did not save the vineyard (see The Importance of Viticulture), you cannot get this.
 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138271.png) [My Best Pal]( https://retroachievements.org/achievement/125558)